TobiOlajumoke/DevOps-Projects/12.Ansible_Refactoring_and_static_assignment/README.md

 ## Step 3 – Configure UAT Webservers with a role ‘Webserver’
 We have our nice and clean dev environment, so let us put it aside and configure 2 new Web Servers as uat.
 We could write tasks to configure Web Servers in the same playbook, but it would be too messy, instead, we will use a dedicated role to make our configuration reusable.

+Launch 2 fresh EC2 instances using RHEL 8 image, we will use them as our uat servers, so give them names accordingly – Web1-UAT and Web2-UAT.
+> Tip: Do not forget to stop EC2 instances that you are not using at the moment to avoid paying extra.
+For now, you only need 2 new RHEL 8 servers as Web Servers and 1 existing Jenkins-Ansible server up and running.

+- To create a role, you must create a directory called roles/, relative to the playbook file or in `/etc/ansible/ `directory.